-to the cue validity of the query words: A query word w has high cue validity for a database D if the probability of observing w in D is comparatively higher than in other databases.
-Meng et al. [1999, 1998] also rely on content summaries to identify databases that contain the highest number of documents similar to a query, and similarity is computed using the cosine similarity metric.
-Meng et al. use a variety of methods to estimate the weight of words in the database, and propose to keep significant covariance statistics for word pairs that appear often together.
-The storage requirements for the content summaries in Meng et al. [1998] are much higher compared to other methods that ignore the covariance statistics, such as Callan et al. [1995], Xu and Callan [1998], Gravano et al. [1999], and Yuwono and Lee [1997], which we described before.
-In a similar approach, Yu et al. [2001] rank databases for a query according to the highest similarity of any document in each database to the query.
-Baumgarten [1999, 1997] proposes a probabilistic framework for database selection and uses content summaries to derive the $\hat{p}(w|D)$ probability estimates that are used during querying.
-Most approaches that use content summaries rely either on access to all documents or on metadata directly exported by the databases, using, for example, a protocol like STARTS [Gravano et al. 1997].
+More robust database selection approaches rely on statistical metadata about the contents of the databases, generally following the type of content summaries used in this article.
+CORI [CLC95, XC98] uses inference networks together with this kind of content summaries to select the best databases for a query.
+(We used CORI for our experiments in Section 7.)
+GIOSS [GGMT99] uses content summaries and selects databases for a query according to some notion of goodness for a query.
+GIOSS can choose among a variety of definitions of goodness, some of which depend on the retrieval model supported by the databases.
+(We used bGlOSS, a variant of GlOSS originally introduced for boolean databases, for our experiments in Section 7.)
+Yuwono and Lee [YL97] use content summaries and rank databases according to the cue validity of the query words: a query word w has high cue validity for a database D if the probability of observing w in D is comparatively higher than in other databases.
+Meng et al. [MLY+98, YML+99] also rely on content summaries to identify the databases that contain the highest number of documents similar to a query, and similarity is computed using the cosine similarity metric.
+Meng et al. use a variety of methods to estimate the weight of the words in the database, and propose to keep significant covariance statistics for word pairs that appear often together.
+The storage requirements for the content summaries in [MLY+98] are much higher compared to the other methods that ignore the covariance statistics, such as [CLC95, XC98, GGMT99, YL97], which we described above.
+In a similar approach, Yu et al. [YMWL01] rank the databases for a query according to the highest similarity of any document in each database and the query.
+Baumgarten [Bau97, Bau99] proposes a probabilistic framework for database selection and uses content summaries to derive the $\hat{p}(w|D)$ probability estimates that are used during querying.
+Most approaches that use content summaries rely either on access to all documents or on metadata directly exported by the databases, using, for example, a protocol like STARTS [GCGMP97]

-French et al. [1999, 1998], Powell et al. [2000], and Powell and French [2003] present experimental evaluations of database selection algorithms.
-Their main conclusion is that CORI is robust and performs better than other database selection algorithms for a variety of datasets.
-Results by Xu and Croft [1999] and Si et al. [2002] indicate that a language modeling (LM) approach for database selection works better than CORI for topically focused databases.
+French et al. [FPV+98, FPC+99, PFC+00, PF03] present experimental evaluations of database selection algorithms.
+Their main conclusion is that CORI is robust and performs better than other database selection algorithms for a variety of data sets.
+Results by Xu and Croft [XC99] and Si and Callan [SJCO02] indicate that a language modeling (LM) approach for database selection works better than CORI for topically focused databases.
 (We used the LM algorithm for our experiments in Section 7.)
-Xu and Croft [1999] and Larkey et al. [2000] show that organizing documents by topic helps improve database selection accuracy.
-Our results in Section 7 are consistent with these findings, since they show that classification-aware database selection algorithms perform better than algorithms that ignore classification information.
+Xu and Croft [XC99] and Larkey et al. [LCC00] show that organizing documents by topic helps improve database selection accuracy.
+Our results in Section 7 are consistent with these findings, since they show that classification-aware database selection algorithms perform better than algorithms that ignore the classification information.

 Our database selection techniques in Section 4 are built on top of an arbitrary "base" database selection algorithm.
-We reported experiments using CORI, bGlOSS, and LM.
-Our experimental results show that our techniques improve database selection-in the face of sparse data-when used in conjunction with a variety of existing flat algorithms.
+We reported experiments using CORI, bGIOSS, and LM.
+Our experimental results show that our techniques improve database selection -in the face of sparse data- when used in conjunction with a variety of existing "flat" algorithms.
 In the future, our techniques can continue to leverage new database selection algorithms that rely on content summaries to make the selection decisions.
-Another promising direction for future research is to extend our smoothing models for database selection algorithms that not only keep a content summary for each database but also exploit the actual documents retrieved during document sampling (e.g., Si and Callan [2005, 2004a, 2003], Hawking and Thomas [2005], and Shokouhi [2007]).
+An example of a new algorithm that we might use in the future is Si and Callan's ReDDE algorithm [SC03].